the wheel workers

 BIO:

-To date, the group has released seven albums and a live EP, earning eight Houston Press Music Awards nominations along the way.
-Their work has been featured by The A.V.
-Club, and the band has performed on Austin’s iconic freeform radio show Eklektikos on KUT.
-Their previous album, Harbor (2022), spent more than three weeks on the NACC Top 200 college radio charts, rising to number five on the SubModern chart.
+To date, the group has released 7 albums and a live EP.
+The Wheel Workers have amassed eight nominations for Houston Press Music Awards, track spotlights on The Onion’s “A.V.
+Club,” and the collective has played Austin’s iconic freeform radio show Eklektikos on KUT.
+The Wheel Workers’ previous album, 2022’s Harbor, spent more than three weeks on the NACC Top 200 college radio charts, rising to number five on the “SubModern Chart.”
+The group has toured nationally; played festivals such as Milwaukee’s Summerfest and Houston’s Free Press Summerfest, alongside the Flaming Lips and Phantogram; and opened for Trail of Dead, Best Coast, Elf Power, and Thao and the Get Down Stay Down.

 To learn more about The Wheel Workers, please see here.
 Follow The Wheel Workers on Spotify, Instagram, Facebook, Twitter, Bandcamp and YouTube.